 Here’s where it gets confusing.
 While guests who use Genie+ to ride attractions will enter through the Lightning Lane, there are also Lightning Lanes for a few attractions that are not available as part of Disney Genie+.
 Disneyland doesn’t have a catchy name for these attractions, calling them only “Individual Attraction Selections” in information so far.

 To access the Lightning Lane for these a la carte attractions, you’ll need to pay a separate per person fee.
 Guests will be limited to purchasing access to 2 of these attractions per day.
-As you might guess, these Individual Attraction Selections are likely to be some of the most popular headliners in each park (more on that below).
+As you might guess, these Individual Attraction Selections are some of the most popular headliners in each park (more on that below).

 Frequently Asked Questions about Disney Genie+ and Lightning Lane at Disneyland